andrebianchessi/msc/thesis/chapters/04_methods.md

 #### Side note {.unnumbered}

-The [/software/polynomial.cc](https://github.com/andrebianchessi/msc/blob/main/software/polynomial.cc)implementation is one of the intermediary tasks of this project the author found the most challenging and interesting.
+The [/software/polynomial.cc](https://github.com/andrebianchessi/msc/blob/main/software/polynomial.cc) implementation is one of the intermediary tasks of this project the author found the most challenging and interesting.

 ### Software